 - Represented the American Benefits Council as amicus curiae in an appeal before the Fifth Circuit regarding the pleading standard for employer stock claims.

-Emily Seymour Costin is a partner in the Washington, D.C. office, where she primarily represents employers, plan sponsors, insurers, and fiduciaries in employee benefit disputes and advises on litigation avoidance strategies.
-Emily has experience defending individual, mass action, and class action claims for benefits and breach of fiduciary duty under ERISA.
-She has experience litigating various types of benefit plan disputes, including those involving investments, excessive fees, employer stock, actuarial factors, benefit termination, and health care matters.
+Emily Seymour Costin is a partner in the Washington, D.C. office, and the leader of the firm’s ERISA Litigation team.
+Emily primarily represents employers, plan sponsors, insurers, and fiduciaries in employee benefit disputes and advises on litigation avoidance strategies.
+She has experience defending a variety of individual, mass action, and class action claims for benefits and breach of fiduciary duty under ERISA, including those involving investments, excessive fees, employer stock, actuarial factors, benefit termination, and health care matters.

-Emily also represents clients in other types of related disputes, including employment, securities, insurance, breach of contract, professional malpractice, and government contract matters.
+Emily also represents clients in related disputes that include employment, securities, insurance, breach of contract, professional malpractice, and government contract matters.
 She also assists clients responding to government audits, investigations, and subpoenas.

-Emily is a co-chair of the firm’s Women’s Initiative, and actively participates in the firm’s diversity and hiring committees.
+Emily is a national co-chair of the firm’s Women’s Initiative and actively participates on the firm’s diversity and hiring committees.